victorhponcec/tutorial-aws-vpc-nat-gateway-igw/README.md

 # Create a Nat Gateway

-Notice that we explicitly relate the Nat Gateway with the Internet Gateway created above.
+First we need to create an Elastic IP for our Nat Gateway.
+Notice that we explicitly associate the Nat Gateway with the EIP and the Internet Gateway created above.

 ```
 #EIP for NAT Gateway